radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 - The state of the source environment is mirrored on the target.
 If the source environment contains broken or non-functional configurations, these will be transferred to the target in the same degraded state.

-- Global Sync pipelines will be promoted based on their current state on the source system.
+- Synchronization pipelines will be promoted based on their current state on the source system.
 This means that if the pipeline is running on the source, it will continue running on the target immediately after import; if it's stopped on the source, it will also be stopped on the target post-import.

 - For the initial deployment of a production environment, we recommend using a backup from your dev/QA.
 You can then use this exported backup file during the installation of the production environment.